The DUI Process In Knoxville, TN

 Once you have these 5 items checked off your list, you will be well on your way to getting your life back to normal.
 You should have a full understanding of the process and how your attorney proposes to defend your case.

 Your First Court Date – Arraignment

-The good news is, that in many cases, if you’ve already hired an attorney, he or she will handle this for you.
+The good news is, that in many cases if you’ve already hired an attorney, he or she will handle this for you.
 You won’t even have to show up.
-There are exceptions when your appearance is mandatory, such as a multiple offense DUI, felony charges, and certain in jurisdictions.
+There are exceptions when your appearance is mandatory, such as a multiple offenses DUI, felony charges, and certain in jurisdictions.

 THE PURPOSE OF ARRAIGNMENT IS: